hanhanW/iree/README.md

 pronounced as "eerie") is an MLIR-based end-to-end compiler that lowers ML models to a unified IR optimized for real-time mobile/edge inference against heterogeneous hardware accelerators.
-IREE also provides flexible deployment solutions for the compiled ML models.
+IREE also provides flexible deployment solutions for the compiled ML models

 #### Project Status